submariner-io/submariner-website/src/content/getting-started/_index.en.md

 ## Support Matrix

 Submariner is designed to be cloud provider agnostic, and should run in any standard Kubernetes cluster.
-Presently, Submariner has been tested with the following network (CNI) Plugins:
+Submariner has been tested with the following network (CNI) Plugins:

 * [OpenShift-SDN](https://github.com/openshift/sdn)
 * [Weave](https://github.com/weaveworks/weave)